Written by Marie Hoff & Photographed by Paige Green

 The array of books on the shelves at her home are enough to keep someone interested, learning and reading, for a long time.
 From books on shepherding and gardening to crafts of all sorts, to mythology and stories, poems, native California Indian culture, and Californian ecosystems — it’s no wonder Rhoby is unceasingly interested.
 But then she walks outside, wearing her homegrown, spun, and knit sweater, hair organized in a braid with a headband, and there’s a whole world of interesting learning to be had on the farm.

 Mixing ideas from Holistic Management and Permaculture with a pastiche of other farming practices, Rhoby remains remarkably calm for all the life expanding around her.
-She walks out past the barn, soft in step but solid in heart, and takes a well-trod path to a paddock being grazed by CVM-breed sheep, a heritage breed that originated in California.
+She walks out past the barn, soft instep but solid in heart, and takes a well-trod path to a paddock being grazed by CVM-breed sheep, a heritage breed that originated in California.
 It’s a two-acre field, which she has set up for maximum productivity – both in the short-term and long-term sense of productivity.
 The field is set up for strip grazing, a practice wherein the sheep are allowed to graze one strip at a time, working their way up the field, usually for just one day.

 Using an electric netting fence, Rhoby sets up a new strip each day, about 200 feet long by 25 feet wide.
 The sheep come and go throughout the day as they please, traveling back and forth from the barn to the end of their strip for the day, and another small paddock with a large tree for shade.
 In addition to nourishing the grasses and soil, this setup benefits the sheep’s social behavior, as they seem to enjoy having different “rooms” to go to during the day.

 Rhoby shows the impressive and bountiful grasses, which grow back thick and tall within days of grazing, ready to be grazed again.
 Local people notice and say they wish they could have grass as she does.
-She likes influencing her neighbors through her results rather than by trying to tell them about the specific techniques — an example of her approach of do, don’t tell.
+She likes influencing her neighbors through her results rather than by trying to tell them about the specific techniques — an example of her approach to do, don’t tell.
 When people are ready, they ask, and Rhoby is currently training to become a Certified Educator with the Holistic Management International for when they do.

 As part of Rhoby’s ongoing interest in land stewardship, she also participated in Fibershed’s soil sampling for producer members (a program to provide free soil sampling and lab analysis).
 Monitoring is a critical part of land management, as well as communicating impacts to her neighbors, community, and customers.
 With soil carbon results in hand, and with another round of sampling in 3-5 years, Rhoby will be able to answer her questions about what difference there may be between a field she has managed with rotational strip grazing and hedgerows versus no grazing or applied practices.